malkusch/broadlink-bulb-api/README.md

 # Broadlink LB2 Java API

 This is a Java API for the Broadlight LB2 Smart bulbs.
 This is an addition to [`broadlink-java-api`](https://github.com/mob41/broadlink-java-api) which doesn't support this device.
+Also [`python-broadlink`](https://github.com/mjg59/python-broadlink/) was a great resource to implement this API.

 ## Maven